elixir-lang/ex_doc/README.md

 Link to extra pages like this: `` [Up and running](Up and running.md) `` (skipping the directory the page is in), the final link will be automatically converted to `up-and-running.html`.

-## Rendering Math
+## Extensions

-If you write TeX-style math in your Markdown (like `$\sum_{i}^{N} x_i$`), they end up as raw text on the generated pages.
-To render them we recommend using [KaTeX](https://katex.org/), a JavaScript library that turns those expressions into actual graphics.
-To load and trigger KaTeX on every documentation page, you can configure ExDoc to insert relevant scripts into the HTML:
+ExDoc renders Markdown content for you, but you can extend it to render complex objects on the page using JavaScript.
+To inject custom JavaScript into every page, add this to your configuration:

 ```elixir
 docs: [